- Housing Options

 Q: How do I get utilities connected at my home?

 You must contact the provider of the service.
-It is often called getting a hook-up.
 You can do it through a telephone call, by visiting the appropriate office or by booking a service installation on-line on the service provider’s website.
 There is usually a fee for getting connected, which is added to your first month’s bill.
 You can pay utility bills by mail, in person at the service provider’s office, or on-line.

 Q: Who provides the services?